polarmobile/polar.paywall.test/README.md

 # Polar Paywall Tester #

-This tool runs tests that will query a publisher's server and check for incompatibilities with the polar api.
+This tool runs tests that will query a publisher's server and check for incompatibilities with the Polar Mobile Paywall API.

 ## Installation ##

-In order to use this tool you will first need to first install python2.5, 2.6 or 2.7.
-You then need to install setuptools for your respective version of python.
+In order to use this tool you will first need to first install python 2.5, 2.6 or 2.7.
+You will then need to install setuptools for your respective version of python.

 Once these packages are installed, run the setup.py command: